W. T. Taylor & Co. Ltd

-An article by Mrs John Taylor (Emmie) written in 1974 when she was 78
+An article by Mrs John Taylor (Emmie) about the family business, written in 1974 when she was 78

 In the later years of the 19th century and until 1903 your Grandfather (W.T.Taylor) and John Taylor (Daddy) worked for John Ainscow & Co.
 W.T.T. was inside manager and I think John worked partly in the office and partly in the warehouse.
 John started there in 1897 when he was 17.

 When Uncle Harry was young he worked as a joiner, but later he went to the District Bank, now incorporated into the National Westminster Bank Limited.

 W.T.Taylor [photo] and John Ainscow were totally different characters, with opposing ideas of business, and eventually in 1903 they had a strong disagreement and W.T.T. said he would leave.
 John Ainscow went to John and said “Your father is leaving me, but I suppose you will stay on”, but John said “If my father is going, so am I.” Grandpa Taylor (W.T.T.), who was 55, then took a very courageous decision to start a towel mill in Horwich.
 There was a shortage of work for female labour in Horwich at that time.